 Friday, March 24, 2017 - 8:00 pm - Mechanics Hall

-In line with our recent spring programs, Chris Shepard will lead The Worcester Chorus of Music Worcester in the performances of another set of classical-era choral masterpieces.
+In line with our recent spring programs, Artistic Director/Conductor Christopher Shepard will lead The Worcester Chorus of Music Worcester, with distinguished soloists and orchestra, in the performances of another set of classical-era choral masterpieces.
 No strangers to Beethoven, The Worcester Chorus will perform his Mass in C major, along with several other classics, on March 24 at historic Mechanics Hall.

 Reviews from previous performances: